mykolatyniv/NJIT-1st-MiniProject/calculator.md

 Mike Jones,mike@example.com,098-765-4321,321 Fake Avenue
 </pre>

 A CSV file has a fairly simple structure.
-It’s a list of data separated by commas.
+Itcan be a list of data separated by commas, as shown above.
 </a>

 <a href="#top">Return</a>